 This course examines public health care systems and policy with integration of concepts for administration and management.
 Specific areas of study will include finance, ethics/law, need/demand and quality/effectiveness.
 Policy issues will be utilized and include medical care and public health preparedness.
-Offered As Needed.
+Prerequisite: Admission to the MPH program or Permission by the Program Director.
 (GR)